blockchain-desktop/hyperledger-fabric-desktop/doc/proposal.md

 #### Progress Report
 As v0.1.0 version, we have already implemented features including connection with peers and orderers, installation and delopyment of chaincode, query and invocation of chaincode, and a simple block-info dashboard.
-We can already use it to demonstrate the workflow of a fabric blockchain network.
+The workflow of a fabric blockchain network can already be demonstrated by it.

 #### Roadmap
-Recently, we focus on documents, internationalization, quality assurence, and architecture refactoring.
+Recently, we are focusing on documents, internationalization, quality assurence, and architecture refactoring.
 After these things done, ideally before Dec.
 2018, we will start v0.2.0 version to implement more features.
-We estimate about 3 or 4-rounds development, we will reach the goal: a full-function general-purpose fabric desktop app.
+About 3 or 4-rounds development, we will reach the goal: a full-function general-purpose fabric desktop app.

 Afterwards, we only need to maintain the core features to follow the progress of Fabric.
 Of course, we might try something more interesting then, for example, integrating Blockly to allow ordinary users